ethereum/execution-apis/README.md

 # rpctestgen

-`rpctestgen` is a test fixture generator for the execution client JSON-RPC API.
+`rpctestgen` is a test fixture generator for the execution layer JSON-RPC API.

-Conceptually, it is similar to [`retesteth`][retesteth], which generates consensus tests, in that it takes test definitions (in rpctestgen's case, go functions), executes them against a client, and outputs the resulting interaction.
+Conceptually, it is similar to [`retesteth`][retesteth], which generates consensus tests, in that it takes test definitions (in rpctestgen's case, go functions), executes them against a client, and outputs the exchange.

 The full API specification can be found in [`ethereum/exeuction-apis`][execution-apis].